Announcements

 Announcing the New Paid Family Sick Leave Policy

-An email was sent to share MSU’s Paid Family Sick Leave Policy for Faculty and Academic Staff for salaried faculty and academic staff to support family caregiving needs related to medical issues including but not limited to diagnosis, illness, treatment, and preventative care.
-This policy brings clarity and consistency to longstanding practices and aligns with the Michigan Earned Sick Time Act (ESTA), addressing an area of MSU’s leave policies that previously lacked clear definition.
+An email was sent to share MSU’s Paid Family Sick Leave Policy for faculty and academic staff for salaried faculty and academic staff to support family caregiving needs related to medical issues, including but not limited to diagnosis, illness, treatment, and preventative care.
+This policy brings clarity and consistency to longstanding practices and aligns with the Michigan Earned Sick Time Act.

 Updated Assistant and Associate Dean Guidelines